microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_get_settings.md

 GET /me/settings/
 ```

 Request with a 'user id' or 'userPrincipalName' is only accessible by the user or by a user with the User.ReadWrite.All permissions.
-See [Permissions](../../../concepts/permissions_reference.md).
+To learn more, see [Permissions](../../../concepts/permissions_reference.md).

 ```http
 GET /users/{id | userPrincipalName}/settings/